Section II: Scope of Authority and Jurisdiction

 - Medical Amnesty and Good Samaritan Amnesty.

-- Students will not be subject to the formal student conduct process for certain code violations that occurred at or around the same time period if all of the following apply:
+- Students will not be subject to the formal student conduct process for certain code violations that occurred at or around the same time if all the following apply:

 - A student seeks help for that emergency by initiating contact with emergency personnel or a University official (in the case of a student seeking assistance for another person(s), they must remain present until the contacted support party arrives); and